-In a recent Raven Marketing Flight School training class, we explored more than a dozen tools and methods to find influencers and stalk them by uncovering their content, interests and relationships.
+In a recent Raven online training class, we explored more than a dozen tools and methods to find influencers and stalk them by uncovering their content, interests and relationships.
 Watch the video recording for fresh ideas and practical advice.

 (As for how to build relationships with influencers, that’s a topic for another day.)

 5 More Resources To Explore

 We spent most of the training class exploring tools.
 As many as we reviewed — such as Icerocket, Sonor Solo and Newsle — there are more worth a look.
 Here are two more tools and three helpful guides you should explore:

 - Rapportive: At some point, you’re going to want to email your influencer.
 Install the Rapportive browser extension and use it with Gmail.
 Take educated guesses at email addresses, and Rapportive will show you if you’re right.
 Plus, it’s a great tool for at-a-glance contact information, including social accounts and recent email exchanges.

 - Talkwalker Alerts: Wondering if your Google Alerts are pulling in everything?
 Set up the same search and alerts at Talkwalker’s free site.
 Then compare results.
 You’ll probably turn up a few new influencers for your topic.

 - The Giant List of Facebook Graph Search Queries: Use Facebook Graph Search to find influencers, and start with this list from Joe Youngblood of WrightIMC.
 As discussed during the training class, be sure to look at the Likes of your influencers to find common ground or conversation topics.

 - Stalking for Links: There’s a lot to glean from an inspection of the slides from this presentation by Wil Reynolds, founder of SEER Interactive, especially if you love RSS and spreadsheets.